greenelab/ben_heil_dissertation/manuscript.md

 This increase in precision is accompanied by an increase in data sparsity though, as genes expressed infrequently or at low levels may not be detected.
 The sparsity of single-cell data has led to a number of interesting methods, but as we worked with bulk RNA-sequencing single-cell papers will largely be absent from this review.

-*Machine Learning*
+**Machine Learning**
 Machine learning has undergone a paradigm shift in the past decade, beginning with the publication of the AlexNet paper in 2012 [@doi:10.1145/3065386].
 For decades random forests and support vector machines were the most widely used models in machine learning.
 This changed dramatically when the AlexNet paper showed that neural networks could vastly outperform traditional methods in some domains [@doi:10.1145/3065386].
 The deep learning revolution quickly followed, with deep neural networks becoming the state of the art in any problem with enough data [@doi:10.48550/arXiv.1808.09381; @arxiv:1910.10683v3; @arxiv:1505.04597; @doi:10.1038/s41586-021-03819-2].

 The implications of the deep learning revolution on this paper are twofold.
-First, almost all papers before 2014 use traditional machine learning methods, while almost all papers after use deep learning methods.
+First, almost all papers before 2014 use traditional machine learning methods, while many papers after use deep learning methods.
 Second, deep neural networks’ capacity to overfit the data and fail to generalize to outside data are vast.
 We’ll show throughout the review various mistakes authors make because they don’t fully understand the failure states of neural networks and how to avoid them.